mrdanpsmith/annoscan/README.md

 Usage
 -----
-For usage examples, see the unit tests, but you basically have to instantiate an AnnotationScanner and then scan an object for annotated properties:
+Instantiate an AnnotationScanner and then scan an object for annotated properties:

 ```
 AnnotationScanner scanner = new AnnotationScannerImpl(new GetterLocatorImpl());
 properties = simpleAnnotationScanner.getAnnotatedProperties(TestClass.class,TestAnnotation.class);
 ```

-From there, it's easy to iterate through all of the properties and get the annotation or the value of the field.
+After that, you can iterate through all of the properties and get the annotation or the value of the field.

 ```
 for (AnnotatedProperty<TestAnnotation> property: properties) {